-Providing reliable, trustworthy, and non-inflammatory information regarding Covid-19 is critical at this time.
+Providing reliable and trustworthy information regarding Covid-19 is critical at this time.
 Nature Net recommends the following reputable resources:

 World & Population Health